bertknl/binary-coco-to-png/README.md

 # binary-coco-to-png

-Creating corresponding mask PNG files from a coco.json
+Labelstudio doesn't allow exporting image masks created using Polygonalabels as PNGs.
+But it allows exporting to the Coco format.

+This script shows how to generate mask pngs from a coco json file.